 Chris Fowler, who has progressed at ESPN over a quarter century to be one of the most respected hosts and play-by-play commentators in television, appears on many of ESPN’s marquee properties, primarily in college football and Grand Slam tennis.
 In 2014, he became the play-by-play for the ABC Saturday Night Football booth alongside analyst Kirk Herbstreit and reporter Heather Cox.
 The trio ushered in the new era in college football, teaming up to work a College Football Playoff Semifinal game and the College Football National Championship.

-He remains the host for College GameDay, the network’s Emmy-winning Saturday morning college football preview show, a position he has held since 1990.
-It won the Sports Emmy for Best Weekly Studio Show in 2008, 2010 and 2011.
+He served as the host for College GameDay, the network’s Emmy-winning Saturday morning college football preview show, 1990 – 2014.
+It won the Sports Emmy for Best Weekly Studio Show in 2008, 2010, 2011 and 2013.
 In addition, his workload for tennis’ Grand Slam events is as robust as ever calling matches for the US Open, Wimbledon, French Open and Australian Open.

 Over the years, he has also hosted SportsCenter, SportsCentury, horse racing’s Triple Crown races, men’s college basketball including on-site Final Four coverage and the first few editions of the X Games and Winter X Games.
 Fowler joined ESPN in July 1986 as the first host/reporter of Scholastic Sports America for two years.